|

 way."

-with process, with the way experience is organised and structured.
+with the way experience is organised and structured.
+If you can

-If you can change the organising process, you can change outcome
+change the organising process, you can change outcome more easily,

 change."

-are the resources they need to overcome most problems.
-Therapy
+they need to overcome most problems.
+Therapy locates and then

 NLP AIMS